brianwang9100/ShareABeatWithCoke/README.md

 Rhythm Game featuring Spotify and EchoNest APIs that utilizes analyzing services to create a rhythm beat to any spotify supported song for a user to interactively tap and gain points.

 #Authors
-Developer: Brian Wang
+Developer: Brian Wang: Freshman Georgia Tech

-Designer: Andrew Huang
+Designer: Andrew Huang: Senior Georgia State

 ##What has been completed
 ArtWork